H4m5t3r/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 #### Package diagram
 ![package diagram](https://github.com/H4m5t3r/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/Package%20diagram.png)

-The UI creates 3 classes: Controller, Music and Logic.
+The UI creates 3 classes: Controller, MusicPlayer and Logic.

 ## Controller
 The controller class takes input from the user during the game and calls methods from the logic class.

-## Music
+## MusicPlayer
 The music class is used by the UI to start playing audio files located in the project folder.
 The class contains two methods: playMusic() and stopPlaying(). playMusic() takes the name of the file as input, which is passed from the UI.

 ## Logic